brianstorti/brianstorti.github.io/_posts/2015-02-19-understanding-bundler-setup-process.md

 ##### The hidden dependency

 Someday I decide that this `/test` route is too boring, and it should now actually returns Metallica's "The Unforgiven" lyrics.
-So I just go there run `gem install vagalume`, to get a `gem` that does that, and change my code:
+So I just go there and run `gem install vagalume` to get a `gem` that does that, and change my code:

 ```ruby